iniakunhuda/iniakunhuda/README.md

-Huda is a Fullstack Developer with four year of professional experience specializing in web development using modern technologies (VueJS, Golang, Laravel, NodeJS), mobile development (Flutter & iOS), and Agile Development.
+Huda is a Fullstack Developer with 4 year of professional experience specializing in web development using modern technologies (VueJS, Golang, Laravel, NodeJS), mobile development (Flutter & iOS), and Agile Development.
 Proven track record in building super-apps for company delivery high quality code and many web projects for startup.
 Adept at collaborating with cross-functional teams to implement best practice to code and optimize web application performance.

 **Technical Experience:**